isomerpages/moe-cantonmentpri/_useful-links/For Students.md

 ### Student ICON

-[ICON website](https://workspace.google.com/dashboard) (Works only on web browser.
+[ICON website](https://workspace.google.com/dashboard)&nbsp;(Works only on web browser.
 Mobile app or computer software sync not available until further notice)

 With student ICON, you can use: